NguyetDuong/nguyetduong.github.io/_posts/2016-01-04-southern-california-vs-milk-tea.md

 1. Overall: ★★★★★

    This place was **great**.
 I got the **Jasmine Milk Tea** three times.
 If you know what you like, then you will most definitely enjoy your drink.
-I went here on two different occasions, in two different locations. **Both locations have the same consistancy**, which is awesome!
+I went here on two different occasions, in two different locations. **Both locations have the same consistency**, which is awesome!
 The milk tea was good, and the boba was the perfect texture, flavor, and chewiness.
 It was definitely worth the wait. *Tip: order over the phone if you don't have the time, and a lot of people are with you! ($10+ orders only).*

    However some of their drinks are very particular, such as the **Taro Milk Tea** and **Coffee Milk Tea**.
 I can see how the Taro Milk Tea can be good, because it had actual taro pieces inside the drink, but that was just not for me.
 In addition to this, I felt like both the Taro Milk Tea and Coffee Milk Tea were **too sweet**.

 2. Milk Tea: ★★★★☆

    My **Jasmine Fresh Milk Tea** was perfect.
-It was perfect in consistancy, in how much milk was in the drink, and how sweet it was.
+It was perfect in consistency, in how much milk was in the drink, and how sweet it was.
 It had the taste that was exactly at the perfect point where it tasted good -- and anymore milk would have made it watery, and anymore sugar would have made it sugar water.
 So it was quite impressive as to how they made this specific milk tea so perfect.

    On the other hand, I also bought a **Coffee Milk Tea** (as a wild card) at my first time there, and saved it for the next day.
 My first sip made me cringe -- my impression of it was simply just **sugary milk with a taste of coffee**.
 It's coffee milk tea, I am expecting it to be a bit more bitter!
 Instead, it was even sweeter than my jasmine milk tea and my friend's brown sugar milk tea!
 I literally threw away the drink before a quarter of it was drank.
 It felt too slimy, and sweet for my taste.
 Needless to say, I was super disappointed on my second drink at Half & Half.
 But I also recognize that coffee is an off choice in flavor, so I should not hold it against Half & Half too much.
 Mostly since all of the Jasmine Fresh Milk Tea that I have ordered were good -- and I ordered like three of them.